PlumpMath/clj-xio/README.md

 [com.lemonodor/xio "0.2.2"]
 ```

 Extra IO functions for Clojure.
+I wrote these soon after I learned
+clojure so they're probably an incorrect implementation of a bad idea.

 ## copy

-`xio/copy` is like `core/copy` but supports the `:callback` option.
+`xio/copy` is like `clojure.core/copy` but supports the `:callback` option.

 ## slurp

-`xio/slurp` is like `core/slurp` but is buffered and supports the
+`xio/slurp` is like `clojure.core/slurp` but is buffered and supports
-`:callback` option.
-2.9x faster than `core/slurp` when reading a 100
+the `:callback` option.
+2.9x faster than `clojure.core/slurp` when
-KB file, 3.4x faster when reading a 1 MB file.
+reading a 100 KB file, 3.4x faster when reading a 1 MB file.

 ## spit

-`xio/spit` is like `core/spit` but is buffered and supports the
+`xio/spit` is like `clojure.core/spit` but is buffered and supports
-`:callback` option.
+the `:callback` option.

 ## binary-slurp

+Like `clojure.core/slurp` but returns a byte array.

 ## binary-spit